10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 - No offline mode: useless without an internet connection

-- Feature set is still thin compared to Fireflies or Otter, with limited integrations and basic export options
+- Feature set is thin compared to Fireflies or Otter, with limited integrations and basic export options

 Best for: Users who want a simple, affordable cloud-based recorder and don't need advanced integrations or offline support.